svrooij/node-sonos-ts/docs/getting-started.md

 | `sonos:service:{serviceName}:*` | All logs about a specific service will be emitted |
 | `sonos:service:{serviceName}:{ip}` | All messages for a specific service for a specific speaker. |

 Check out the debug library for more configuration options.
-You can also combine several instructions with a `,` or just remove a spefic event with `-` in front.
+You can also combine several instructions with a `,` or just remove a specif event with `-` in front.